Semester Abroad Financial Information

 Payment for your study abroad program must be made in accordance with the University’s published schedule for payment of tuition, fees, and other charges.

-Estimating the Cost of Your Semester Abroad
+Estimating the Cost of Your Term Abroad

-Your budget sheet will indicate whether an expense will appear on your Penn bill (billable expense) or if you will be responsible to pay an expense on your own or directly to your host institution (non-billable expense).
+Your cost sheet will indicate whether an expense will appear on your Penn bill (billable expense) or if you will be responsible to pay an expense on your own or directly to your host institution (non-billable expense).

-Financial Aid & Refunds
+Financial Aid

-In most cases, your financial aid package can be applied towards a Penn-approved study abroad program.
-The cost of attendance for your semester abroad is based on the budget Penn Abroad provides for each program.
-This budget may be larger or smaller than your semester budget at Penn.
+The cost of attendance for your term abroad is based on the budget Penn Abroad provides for each program.
+This budget may be larger or smaller than your usual semester budget at Penn.

-If your financial aid exceeds your billed charges (and any past-due balance), you are entitled to a refund.
-Your refund is meant to cover expenses from your semester abroad that are not billed to your Penn account.
-Your refund is also meant to cover expenses that may be billed to your Penn account at a later date than the start of your Penn term.
+If the aid you receive towards your term abroad exceeds your billed charges (and any past-due balance), you are entitled to a refund.
+Your refund is meant to cover expenses from your term abroad that are not billed to your Penn account.
+Your refund is also meant to cover expenses that may be billed to your Penn account at a date later than the start of your term abroad.
+If you receive a financial aid refund, it is your responsibility to budget accordingly to ensure that you will be able to settle any additional abroad expenses by way of the refund check that you receive, even if additional charges are posted to your Penn bill after your term abroad begins.
+Refer to the SRFS Study Abroad Financial Aid Policy for more information about how financial aid refunds are processed.

 Scholarship Opportunities